-Stuffing Reese’s Peanut Butter Cups into cheesecake bars then drizzling then with chocolate is always a good idea!
+Reese’s Peanut Butter Cup Cheesecake Bars – stuffing peanut butter cups into cheesecake bars them drizzling then with chocolate is always a good idea!

 - For the crust